OPerepadia/ocr-translator-extension/README.md

 | Arabic | Arabic, Pashto, Persian, Urdu |
 | Devanagari | Hindi, Marathi, Nepali |

+### Translation

-Translations can target any of 70+ languages supported by Google Translate, or any language your configured LLM supports.
+Recognized text can be translated into any language supported by Google Translate, or any language supported by your configured LLM endpoint.

 ## Limitations